 Local officials, area residents, business owners, organizational representatives, and others interested in climbing are encouraged to provide feedback to the park.

 The 5:30-7:30 p.m. meeting will also include a question-and-answer period.

 Attendees who require additional information or special assistance to attend and participate in this meeting should contact Claire Rozdilski at 304-465-6526 or via email at email@example.com prior to October 25.

-Information about climbing at New River Gorge National River can be found at the park website.
+Information about climbing at New River Gorge National Park and Preserve can be found at the park website.
 The Canyon Rim Visitor Center is open seven days a week from 9 a.m. to 5 p.m.